professorlust/TagEditor/README.md

 'Save project' for future editing.
 'Load project' to continue where you left.

 **How to use Text Categories**<br/>
-Select the score in the TAG SET pannel - True or False(i.e 1.0 or 0.0).
-Select a category tag.
-Go to editor window and click on sentence.
+Select the score in the TAG SET pannel - True or False(i.e 1.0 or 0.0) and select a category tag.
+Go to the editor window and click on sentence.
 Category and score will be added.
 You can easily switch the score True/False by just clicking on the score label in editor window.
 You can also select a new category in TAG SET pannel and click on the category label in editor window to reassign the category.
 Delete label by clicking on ❎.
 Supports multi-label classification.
 ![alt text](https://raw.githubusercontent.com/GitDimma/Tag-Editor/master/pics/cats.png)
 ![alt text](https://raw.githubusercontent.com/GitDimma/Tag-Editor/master/pics/datpic1.png)